Table of contents

 - has cooled down for the shortest time of cooling possible in the accident analysed

-- is damaged in such a way that all fuel rods lose their leak-tightness.
+- is damaged in such a way that all fuel rods in the assembly lose their leak-tightness.

 518. If a transfer cask filled with spent fuel is lifted with the lid not tightly closed, it shall be assumed in the analyses that